unparalleled-js/docs-1/connectors/mssql/introduction.md

 ## Configuring triggers

 SQL Server connector has triggers for both new and updated rows.
-For the trigger to work, both **Unique key** and **Sort column** must be configured.
+For the triggers to work, both **Unique keys** must be configured.**Sort columns** need to be configured for triggers that find recently updated rows.

 A table must satisfy some constraints to be used in a trigger.
 The following sections contain more information about specific constraints.
 [Read our best practices to find out how you can prepare your table for use with Workato](#Preparing-a-table-for-use-in-Workato)